Income limit for residence permit for an employed person

 An income limit of EUR 1,600 will be set for the residence permit for an employed person.
 The objective is to ensure that people coming to work in Finland receive a pay they can live on.
 In addition, the income limit will support the aim of increasing full-time employment in Finland.

-The current requirement is a pay in accordance with a collective agreement or the lower limit of the requirement for sufficient financial resources, that is, approximately EUR 1,400.
-The pay must comply with the collective agreement in future too.
+Before, the requirement was a pay in accordance with a collective agreement or the lower limit of the requirement for sufficient financial resources, that is, approximately EUR 1,400.
+The pay must still comply with the collective agreement.
 However, EUR 1,600 would be the minimum below which a residence permit for an employed person could not be granted.

-In future, the income limit for a residence permit for an employed persons could be amended by government decree.
+The income limit for a residence permit for an employed persons can now be amended by government decree.

 As part of responsible labour immigration, Finland must ensure that the people coming to work here receive a pay that they can live on.
 Immigration must strengthen the general government finances without endangering the availability of labour.

-The proposal also supports the Government’s objective of increasing full-time work in Finland.
+The income limit also supports the Government’s objective of increasing full-time work in Finland.
 The income limit of EUR 1,600 corresponds with the minimum pay for full-time work based on collective agreements in many sectors where work-based immigration is needed.

 All employees in sectors or groups of experts for which no separate residence permit exists apply for a residence permit for an employed person.
 Typically, this means skilled workers.
 Specialists apply for a different permit, for example.
 In order to apply for a residence permit for an employed person, the applicant must have confirmed employment in Finland.